| CVE |

 | Multiple vulnerabilities in the web-based management interface of Cisco Firepower Management Center (FMC) Software could allow an authenticated, remote attacker to execute arbitrary SQL injections on an affected device.
 These vulnerabilities exist due to improper input validation.
 An attacker could exploit these vulnerabilities by sending crafted SQL queries to an affected device.
 A successful exploit could allow the attacker to view information that they are not authorized to view, make changes to the system that they are not authorized to make, and execute commands within the underlying operating system that may affect the availability of the device. |

-| A vulnerability in the web-based management interface of Cisco Firepower Management Center (FMC) could allow an unauthenticated, remote attacker to conduct a cross-site scripting (XSS) attack against a user of the web-based management interface of an affected system.
-The vulnerability is due to insufficient validation of user-supplied input by the web-based management interface of the affected system.
-An attacker could exploit this vulnerability by persuading a user of the interface to click a maliciously crafted link.
-A successful exploit could allow the attacker to execute arbitrary script code in the context of the affected interface or access sensitive, browser-based information. |
+| A vulnerability in the web-based management interface of Cisco Firepower Management Center (FMC) Software could allow an authenticated, remote attacker to conduct a stored cross-site scripting (XSS) attack against a user of the web-based management interface.
+The vulnerability is due to insufficient validation of user-supplied input by the web-based management interface.
+An attacker could exploit this vulnerability by inserting malicious code in certain sections of the interface that are visible to other users.
+A successful exploit could allow the attacker to execute arbitrary script code in the context of the interface or access sensitive, browser-based information.
+An attacker would need valid administrator credentials to exploit this vulnerability. |

 | A vulnerability in the web-based management interface of Cisco Firepower Management Center (FMC) Software could allow an authenticated, remote attacker to conduct a cross-site scripting (XSS) attack against a user of the interface of an affected device.
 This vulnerability is due to insufficient validation of user-supplied input by the web-based management interface.
 An attacker could exploit this vulnerability by inserting crafted input into various data fields in an affected interface.
 A successful exploit could allow the attacker to execute arbitrary script code in the context of the interface, or access sensitive, browser-based information. |